openhab/openhab-docs/_addons_bindings/miio/readme.md

 Things using the basic handler (miio:basic things) are driven by json 'database' files.
 This instructs the binding which channels to create, which properties and actions are associated with the channels etc.
 The conf/misc/miio (e.g. in Linux `/opt/openhab2/conf/misc/miio/`) is scanned for database files and will be used for your devices.
+During the start of the binding the exact path used in your system will be printed in the debug log.
+Watch for a line containing `Started miio basic devices local databases watch service.
+Watching for database files at path: …`
+If this folder is created after the start of the binding, you may need to restart the binding (or openHAB) to be able to use the local files.
 Note that local database files take preference over build-in ones, hence if a json file is local and in the database the local file will be used.
 For format, please check the current database files in openHAB GitHub.